VeritasTrial/ac215_VeritasTrial/src/embedding-model/README.md

 ```

 > [!NOTE]
-> - Use `make info` to check the Docker network and the ChromaDB server.
 > - Use `--help` on `cli.py` to and its subcommands to get an overview of what each subcommand does.